killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

   earlier call to malloc(),  calloc(),  or  realloc().
 If  the  area pointed to was moved, a free(ptr) is done.
 ```
-So, it doesn't anything about what causes the memory region to be `freed`.
+So, it doesn't mention anything about what causes the memory region to be `freed`.
 But, we do see that we can `free` a region by entering a new size of `0`.
-However, I tried that, and the code blocks us from entering a size of `0` when we want to allocate or reallocate memory.
+However, I tried that, and the code blocks us from using `0` when we want to allocate or reallocate memory.

 ## What Else To Try?

 I did a heap spray...
-That is the `input.txt` and `gdb.script` files are doing in this repo, but don't bother using them...
+That is what the `input.txt` and `gdb.script` files are doing in this repo, but don't bother using them...
 This didn't work, and it was a bad idea.

 ## So, How Do We Actually Solve?

 So, we can use `gef` to do some heap analysis and some rudimentary inspection (which is all we need).
 All we care about is:

-1. Can we use `realloc` to actually "move" to a new memory region instead of just expanding or shrinking the same region
+1. Can we use `realloc` to actually "move" to a new memory region instead of just expanding or shrinking the same region?
-2. If we do "move" to new memory, can we reuse the old value?
+2. If we do "move" to new memory, can we reuse the old memory deterministically?
-3. Can we either control the data in that region after it is "moved" away from or that the data we entered there is not altered after we "move"
+3. Can we either control the data in that region after it is "moved" away from or confirm that the data we entered there is not altered after we "move"

 We can easily disprove the second part of number 3, because we fairly trivially proved number 1!
 We can indeed move to a new memory region if we just put the memory in a small enough hole that it can't expand without moving!